 Craig Notte – Editor in Chief – is a litigation partner in a New York City real estate / landlord-tenant law firm representing large and small owners in residential and commercial contexts.
 He is also on the Advisory Council of the New York Landmarks Conservancy.
 He has a Juris Doctor from Brooklyn Law School and a Bachelor of Arts in English from the University of Rochester.
 His particular interest in urban planning is the re-urbanizing of abandoned spaces.

-Sidney Lok is a student in the Master of Urban Planning program and a Program Assistant at the Social Science Research Council.
-Her academic and professional interests include community advocacy and organization, affordable housing, justice reform, and participatory planning.
+Sidney Lok – Associate Editor – is a student in the Master of Urban Planning program and a Program Associate at the Social Science Research Council.
+Her academic and professional interests include community advocacy and organizing, affordable housing, and justice reform.

 Trevor Lovitz – Associate Editor – is in his final semester of the Master of Urban Planning program.
 He works as a planner for a private consulting firm.

 Matt Choi is a 4th semester student in the Masters of Planning program currently working as a placemaking consultant in NYC.